khyrulAlam/DSE-CSE-Market-Update/README.md

 ### Load

-**NOTE:** If you want to use the default navigation styles, you will also need to include `owl.theme.default.css`.

 Put the required stylesheet at the [top](https://developer.yahoo.com/performance/rules.html#css_top) of your markup:

 ```html
 <link rel="stylesheet" href="/dist/kakkuStyle.css" />
 ```
 Or
 ```html
 <link rel="stylesheet" href="/dist/kakkuStyle.min.css" />
 ```